San Fernando Line: Later development

 Cars were rerouted from the surface to the Hollywood Subway beginning on February 7, 1926.

 The route originally navigated the Cahuenga Pass in its own right of way on the west side of the state highway.
 When the Hollywood Freeway was built, the line was relocated to the freeway's median strip.
 Services were truncated to North Sherman Way on June 1, 1938, and finally replaced by buses on December 28, 1952.

 A survey conducted by Caltrans in 1981 reported that almost all of the line had either been removed or paved over for street use.

 Redevelopment

-Part of the planned East San Fernando Light Rail Transit Project is expected to reactivate much of the Van Nuys Boulevard corridor for use as a light rail line.
+Part of the planned East San Fernando Valley Light Rail Transit Project is expected to reactivate much of the Van Nuys Boulevard corridor for use as a light rail line.
 Trains will run between the Van Nuys G Line station at the former Southern Pacific right of way and continue north on Van Nuys past the curve where the San Fernando continued operation on Parthenia Street.